Ferruccio Busoni

 A Master of Musical Synthesis

-He toured as one of the truly preeminent concert pianists through Europe and US for decades.
+He toured as one of the truly preeminent concert pianists throughout Europe and the US for decades.
 He taught in short stints at music conservatories in Helsinki, Finland, and in Boston, at the still nascent Conservatory of Music.
 He also taught in Moscow for a year.

-He wrote extensively on music, both as a music critic, but also with his treatise, which is more a musical philosophical treatise that was published in the early twentieth century.
+He wrote extensively on music, both as a music critic, but also with his treatise, “Sketch of a New Aesthetics in Musical Art”, which is more a musical philosophical treatise that was published in the early twentieth century.

 Ferruccio Busoni,1890 at the age of 24

-He was very interested in twelve-tone music, in serialism.
-Schoenberg and Anton Weber and Alban Berg in Austria and Germany after the turn of the centurym, and did some of his own experimentation with that.
+He was very interested in twelve-tone music (serialism) and the work of Arnold Schoenberg, Anton Weber and Alban Berg in Austria and Germany after the turn of the century.
+Busoni did some of his own experimentation with 12-tone composition.

-Busoni's father, Ferdinando, was a traveling virtuoso clarinetist whose musical training was really spotty but had developed a repertoire based mostly on variations and other works on a popular operatic songs, arias of the day and was a rather imposing figure in young Busoni's life, reminding me somewhat of the relationship between Amadeus Mozart and his father Leopold and Ludwig Beethoven and his father as well, sort of trying to leverage the precocious talents of their children for their own purposes.
+Busoni's father, Ferdinando, was a traveling virtuoso clarinetist whose musical training was really spotty but had developed a repertoire based mostly on variations and other works on a popular operatic songs and arias of the day.
+Ferdinando was a rather imposing figure in young Busoni's life, reminding me somewhat of the relationship between Amadeus Mozart and his father Leopold and Ludwig Beethoven and his father as well, with the father trying to leverage the precocious talents of their children for their own purposes.

 Ferruccio Busoni, Vienna, 1877, age 11

-I want to focus on Busoni's publication of a multi-part series of piano tutorials written towards the end of Busoni's life. in these volumes Busoni is not only creating a wonderful and fascinating system for creating a solid technical and musical foundation pianistically but it's a glimpse into Busoni's interest in synthesizing the pianistic styles and approaches, specifically Franz Liszt, Anton Rubinstein in Russia, and then also Johannes Brahms.
-So pianistically, and to a great extent, late Beethoven too.
-That's more compositional.
+I want to focus on Busoni's publication of a multi-part series of piano tutorials written towards the end of his life. in these volumes Busoni is not only creating a wonderful and fascinating system for creating a solid technical and musical foundation pianistically but it's also a glimpse into Busoni's interest in synthesizing the pianistic styles and approaches of Franz Liszt, Anton Rubinstein in Russia, Johannes Brahms and, to a great extent, late Beethoven (especially from a composition perspective).
 These are the pianist and composers that really formed Busoni's approach toward piano playing and building a technical foundation.

-The first two volumes are a series of preludes and etudes and exercises.
+The first two volumes are a series of preludes, etudes and exercises.
 The third volume is dedicated specifically to staccato studies.
-Those three volumes Busoni dedicated to the Basel, Switzerland Conservatory, where he spent a little time teaching.
+Those three volumes Busoni dedicated to the Basel (Switzerland) Conservatory, where he spent a little time teaching.

-The fourth volume is Busoni's own reworking of several Etudes by pianist Johann Baptiste Kremer.
-And he dedicated those etudes to Professor Karl Lutschig in St. Petersburg, Russia.
-And then the fifth and final volume, Variations in Perpetual Motion, Pieces in various keys.
+The fourth volume is Busoni's own reworking of several Etudes by pianist Johann Baptiste Kramer.
+He dedicated those etudes to Professor Karl Lutschig in St. Petersburg, Russia.
+The fifth and final volume, Variations in Perpetual Motion, consists of pieces in various keys designed to create a fluid playing style.

-A really interesting collection of pieces that Busoni wrote himself and dedicated to his own student and protege, Taglia Pietra, who was Busoni's protege and an incredible pianist but also a teacher in Italy for a number of decades and carried on a lot of Busoni's own thoughts in terms of piano teaching specifically.
+This fifth volume collection of pieces that Busoni wrote himself is dedicated to his own student, Gino Tagliapietra, who was Busoni's protege and an incredible pianist.
+Tagliapietra was also a teacher in Italy for a number of decades and carried forwards many of Busoni's own thoughts in terms of piano teaching.

 Ferruccio Busoni

-Busoni did his first formal training in Graz, Austria with Dr. Wilhelm Mayer.
+Busoni had his first formal training in Graz, Austria with Dr. Wilhelm Mayer.
 This was a course of study that the young Busoni finished in record time.
-And in this course of study, there was harmony and counterpoint using the music of Cherubini as a model fugue.
-The fugues of Johann Sebastian Bach as the main model orchestration, relying on the works of Berlioz, Brahms, and Charles Gounod,
+In this course of study, there was harmony and counterpoint using the music of Cherubini as a model, the fugues of Johann Sebastian Bach as the main model and orchestration, relying on the works of Berlioz, Brahms, and Charles Gounod,

-Let's go forward a little bit to Vienna, Austria, and Busoni's debut recital in Vienna featured Bach's Italian Concerto, Beethoven again, the Symphonic Etudes of Robert Schumann, the Andante Spignato and Grand Polonaise of Frederic Chopin, Liszt's Mendelssohn Midsummer Night's Dream for the piano, and Busoni's own variations and scherzo for piano trio and two of his own etudes.
+Another example of precocious was Busoni's debut recital in Vienna, Austria in 1877.
+This recital featured Bach's Italian Concerto, Beethoven Op.
+111 again, the Symphonic Etudes of Robert Schumann, the Andante Spignato and Grand Polonaise of Frederic Chopin, Liszt's Mendelssohn Midsummer Night's Dream for the piano, Busoni's own variations and scherzo for piano trio and two of his own etudes.

 Busoni was known for putting together mammoth-sized programs that really just are astounding to me.
-After his debut recital in Vienna, he was hired by the independent newspaper from Trieste, Italy to write a series of articles, continuing articles and musical criticism about musical life in Vienna during the day.
+After his debut recital in Vienna, he was hired by The Independent newspaper of Trieste, Italy to write a series of article and criticism about musical life in Vienna during the day.

-Here is an excerpt from when Busoni was fairly new to Vienna:
+Here is an excerpt of one such article from when Busoni was fairly new to Vienna:

-Then quite a few years later when Busoni really had a clearer sense of musical life, not only in Vienna but throughout Europe, by that time he had settled for the most part in Berlin but was constantly on tour.
+Then quite a few years later, when Busoni had a clearer sense of musical life in Vienna but throughout Europe, he wrote the following:

 “I begin to realize that the ruin of the Viennese as regards their attitude to art comes from newspaper criticism.
 This systematic daily reading for decades of causeries on art, witty and superficial, short and all turning on an obvious catch word, has destroyed for the Viennese their own power of seeing and hearing, comparing and thinking with any seriousness.